 The British Museum was founded in 1753 as a historical and archaeological museum, housing artifacts from around the world, and was the first museum in the world open to the general public, and for free.

-If you haven’t been to the Courtauld Gallery yet, this should definitely be fixed.
+If you haven’t been to the Courtauld Gallery yet, this should definitely be changed.
 And if you’ve already been, it’s time to go again.
 After all, this is where you will find the best impressionists in London!

-Here you can experience the public dramas and private lives of Henry VIII, his wives and children in the world of the Tudor court and discover the spectacular baroque palace with 60 acres of magnificent gardens.
+Here you can experience the public dramas and private lives of Henry VIII, his wives and children, in the world of the Tudor court and discover the spectacular baroque palace with 60 acres of magnificent gardens.

 Explore 19 acres of award-winning gardens and step inside the striking art deco mansion.
 Once a favoured medieval palace and then a Tudor royal residence, in the 1930s Eltham Palace was transformed by eccentric millionaires Stephen and Virginia Courtauld.